cihologramas/freecad-pyoptools/doc/newmodel.rst

 Creating a new optical model
 ============================

-After the workbench is activated, two new menus will appear in FreeCAD menubar, the `Add Components` menu, and the `Simulate Menu`.
+After the workbench is activated, two new menus will appear in FreeCAD menu-bar, the `Add Components` menu, and the `Simulate Menu`.

 Add Components
 --------------

-The add components menu has a set of submenus that allow to add optical several types of optical components to the 3D space where the simulation by raytracing will be performed.
+The add components menu has a set of sub-menus that allow to add optical several types of optical components to the 3D space where the simulation by raytracing will be performed.
 All the windows from the `Add Component` have 2 options in common that allow to position the component in the 3D space: